Hughes Autoformer PWD50-EPO-H 50-Amp Power Watchdog

 Depending on your RV, you will need to decide on whether you need to buy a 30 amp or a 50 amp surge protector.
-If you don’t know if your RVs amperage, then simply look at the your campers plug.
+If you don’t know your RVs amperage, then simply look at your campers plug to find out.

-Surge protectors also have a rating called joules.
-Joules is a unit of energy and is very important in determining the performance of a surge protector.
-Think of this as the amount of protection you’ll get from the surge protector.
-When a surge occurs, your surge protector can only divert so much of it.
-The maximum it can divert is whatever it’s joule rating is, so the higher this number, the better the surge protector protects your RV equipment.
-Good RV surge protectors will have a rating of around 1500 joules and above, but keep in mind that higher amounts of joules may also raise the price of the surge protector.
+Surge protectors also have a rating measured in joules.
+Joules are a unit of energy and are important in determining the performance of a surge protector.
+Think of it as the amount of protection you’ll get.
+When a surge occurs, your surge protector can only divert so much.
+The maximum it can divert is whatever its joule rating is, so the higher this number, the better the surge protector protects your RV equipment.
+Good RV surge protectors will have a rating of around 1500 joules and above, but keep in mind that a higher joule rating may also raise the price.

 Portable Surge Protectors vs Hardwired Surge Protectors

-When shopping for an RV surge protector, the first thing you’ll want to consider is whether you want a portable RV surge protector or a hardwired surge protector.
-Although there are pros and cons to each one, both types will provide the same performance (not taking into account brand, quality, etc.).
-Here are some points for you to consider about each one.
+When shopping for a surge protector the first thing you’ll want to consider is whether you want a portable or a hardwired model.
+Although there are RV surge protector pros and cons to each type, both will provide the same performance (not taking into account brand, quality, etc.).
+Here are some points to consider for each one.

-- Power Pedestals at some campsites are too low to the ground for a portable.
+- At some campsites power pedestals are too low to the ground for a portable option

-Again, both will be equal in terms of performance, so it’s a matter of personal preference based on the points above which one you prefer to get.
+With the same spec both types will be equal in terms of performance, so it’s a matter of personal preference based on the points above which one you prefer to get.

 Extra Features of RV Surge Protectors

-Just like every other piece of technology on the market, you can choose a basic surge protector or one with advanced features.
+Just like every other piece of technology on the market, you can choose a basic option or one with advanced features.
 Do you need a surge protector with all these features?
 No. However, they’re nice to have.

-One such feature is an LCD display.
-When a surge protector has an LCD digital display, it tells you relevant information such as voltage, error codes, and more.
-This more than likely means that there is some type of computer chip inside the surge protector that is programmed to give you this information.
+One example is an LCD display, this will tell you relevant information such as voltage, error codes, and more.
+This more than likely means there is a computer chip inside that is programmed to give you this information.

 Another interesting feature is smart technology.
-This type of surge protector is usually Bluetooth-enabled so that you can communicate with it through a smart device.
+This type is usually Bluetooth-enabled so that you can communicate with the surge protector through a smart device.
 It can generally give you a lot of real-time data regarding voltage, joules, error codes, performance, and more.
 It may even have an automatic shut-off feature if it detects safety issues.

 RV Surge Protector 30 Amp Reviews

-If you only need a 30-amp, 2450-joule surge protector, the Southwire Black 34930 is a great, high-quality option with a 2450-joule rating that can outperform a lot of “premium” surge protectors out there.
+If you are looking for a 30-amp portable RV surge protector, this model is a great, high-quality option with a 2450-joule rating that can outperform a lot of the “premium” models out there.
 It’s designed extremely well and manufactured with precision.
 It has a sleek, modern, neat look that will fit in with the visual aesthetic of any modern RV.

 One of the best features is the easy-pull T-handle for easy unplugging.
 It also has an LCD-display that gives you real-time updates of the amp draw and voltage.
 Three small indicator lights let you know when the system is on and operating correctly, or if there is a problem.

-The one hiccup that we found with this RV 30 amp surge protector is that the product is designed for one-time system protection.
+The one hiccup that we found with this model is that the product is designed for one-time system protection.
 This means that in the event of a surge, the device will sacrifice itself to save your RV, and then the lifetime warranty is void.
-However, the plus side is that it will save you thousands in damage to your RV, so it’s worth the sacrifice.
+However, the plus side is that it will save you thousands in damage to your recreational vehicle, so it’s worth the sacrifice.

-This 2100-joule surge protector looks like the Southwire 34930, but it is a more basic option with fewer features.
-You will still get superb performance from this product as expected with Southwire products.
-You’ll just save some money in the process.
+This 2100-joule model looks like the Southwire 34930, but is a more basic option with fewer features.
+You get the same superb performance as you would with other Southwire versions, but you’ll save a bit of money in the process.

-This surge protector still has the handy T-handle for easy unplugging.
+This option still has the handy T-handle for easy unplugging.
 It also has multiple features for protecting your RV.
-An easy to read LED display and a light-coding chart that is printed on the front of the surge protector makes it a cinch to diagnose issues with the power suply.
-We also appreciate that they still included a thick brass receptacle for added protection.
+An easy-to-read LED display and a light-coded chart printed on the front make diagnosing issues with the power supply easier.
+We also appreciate that they included a thick brass receptacle for added protection.